Frequently Asked Questions And their answers

 Which are the entry channels to get admitted to the Bachelor of Science (Research) Programme?

-To save additional burden of an entrance exam on the overtaxed 12th standard students, the Institute will make use of the merit lists of existing highly competitive national level entrance exams such as IIT-JEE (Main and Advanced), NEET and IISER Aptitude test.
+To save additional burden of an entrance exam on the overtaxed 12th standard students, the Institute will make use of the merit lists of existing highly competitive national level entrance exams such as IIT-JEE Advanced and IISER Aptitude test.
 Students desirous of applying to the Bachelor of Science (Research) Programme must take at least one of the above examinations.

 How are the students selected for the Bachelor of Science (Research) Programme?